theflowong/samstewart.github.io/_posts/2016-11-07-dead-simple-lie-theory-part-2.md

 1. $\gamma(0) = 1$
 2. $\gamma'(0) = v$

 then $v$ is an element of the Lie algebra.
 Going the other direction is easy: if we have a curve $\gamma(t)$ on $S^1$, then $\gamma'(0) = v$ is a velocity vector by definition.
-This is equivalent to "un-stretching" the velocity vector.
+This reverse process is intuitively like "un-stretching" the curve on the circle into the velocity vector.

-This is a local identification between the Lie *algebra* and the Lie *group* at the identity.
-Due to the symmetry of the Lie group, this identification in fact enables us to reconstruct the *entire* Lie group by just reconstructing a *neighborhood* of the identity.
+This process of putting a curve through a point with a prescribed velocity vector is a local map between the Lie *algebra* and the Lie *group* _at the identity_.
+The group structure allows us to reconstruct the entire Lie group by understanding the behavior *only around the identity*.
+In other words, the circle is entirely determined by a neighborhood of the identity $1$.

+This localization comes directly from the group structure: if $g \in S^1$, then we have $g^{-1} \in S^1$ so that $g g^{-1} = 1$.
+In other words, any element $g \in S^1$ and its neighborhood can be rotated back to the identity by computing its inverse.
+The existence of inverse elements is precisely what reduces the Lie group to a neighborhood of the identity.

+In turn, we can linearize the problem at the identity by considering the tangent space $T_1 S^1$, giving another perspective on the Lie algebra.
+You can view the Lie algebra as the collection of velocity vectors to curves on the circle passing through (1,0), or you can view the Lie algebra as the tangent space to the identity (the local linearization of the Lie group).

 See [2] for a complete proof.

 ### Where does the algebra structure come from?